 The book is written by Joe Shead, a freelance outdoor writer, former managing editor of Deer & Deer Hunting magazine and a passionate shed hunter.
 Joe has found whitetail sheds from Alabama to Saskatchewan.
 His pursuits of antlers from mule deer, elk, moose and caribou have taken him across the Rockies and from northern Minnesota to Alaska's North Slope.

-Scroll further for more information about the book Shed Hunting: A Guide to Finding White-Tailed Deer Antlers
+Shed Hunting: A Guide to Finding White-tailed Deer Antlers by Joe Shead

 Members of the deer family are the only animals that grow and discard body parts on an annual basis.
 Male deer, elk and moose (and both male and female caribou) grow antlers on their heads beginning in the spring.
 By summer the antlers are fully grown.
 In fall, bucks and bulls use their antlers to fight rival males and attract mates.
 In winter or early spring, the antlers are shed and new antlers begin to grow.
 These bony treasures are beautiful and highly coveted by some folks.
 Best of all, they are free for the taking … if you can find them.
 Each winter and spring, thousands of people take to the fields and forests to look for these naturally shed antlers.
 For many, looking for sheds is like a treasure hunt.
 Although walking through the woods and staring at the ground may seem like a silly way to spend your time, the thrill of finding one of these bony appendages keeps people coming back for more.

 Finding a fresh antler while shed hunting is exciting!